 18 May HOW OFTEN SHOULD I REPLACE MY TOOTHBRUSH?

-Replacing toothbrushes is an easily overlooked best practice to maintain good oral health.
+To replace toothbrush is one of the best practice to maintain good oral health.
 You may be brushing your teeth regularly as recommended by your dentist.
-However, if you’re using a toothbrush with frayed bristles, you could still be at risk of developing the unwanted dental issues.
+However, if you’re using a toothbrush with frayed bristles, you could still be at risk of developing dental issues.

 A worn-out toothbrush is less effective in removing food particles and plaque trapped around your teeth and gums.
 It can also spread bacterial infection or result in enamel damage.
-Your efforts to protect your teeth from gum disease and decay could prove futile, especially if you don’t go for routine professional dental cleanings.
+To protect your teeth from gum disease and decay could prove futile, if you don’t go for routine dental cleanings.

 SO, WHEN SHOULD YOU REPLACE YOUR MANUAL OR ELECTRIC TOOTHBRUSH?